Aaftab-Alam/FleetingFiles/README.md

  ### Cloud Technologies
 **AWS S3** :- Utilized S3 buckets to store user uploaded files.These files are securely stored and can only be accessed through presigned URLs.
 These URLs are generated on-demand when a user initiates a download.
 To enhance security and prevent unauthorized access, these URLs are designed to expire swiftly - just 10 seconds after the download button is clicked.
-Files are also directly transferred from Amazon S3 to user.
+Files also directly transferred from Amazon S3 to user.
 This bypasses the Django server entirely during the file transfer process, significantly reducing the server load.

 **AWS EC2** :- Lastly, I deployed the application on AWS EC2, ensuring its accessibility over the internet.